GOAL

 Copy the downloaded wallet file to the ODI client machine.

-Open the ODI studio and connect to the repository.
+Open ODI Studio and connect to the repository.

 On the New Data Server page, fill in the following details.